Favkes/ChatterMinal/README.md

-# ChatTer - Minal - A Text-UI messaging service
+# ChatTer-Minal - A Text-UI messaging service
 This project is a humble attempt of two even humbler CS students at creating a simple TUI (Text User Interface) based chatroom service.